mrocklin/mrocklin.github.io/publications.md

 #### Other

+-   The Theano Development Team: [*Theano: A Python framework for fast computation of mathematical expressions*](http://arxiv.org/abs/1605.02688)
 -   M. Rocklin, A. Terrel: [Symbolic Statistics with SymPy](http://origin-www.computer.org/csdl/mags/cs/2012/03/mcs2012030088-abs.html), Computing in Science and Engineering, vol. 14, no. 3, pp. 88-93,